 You might brush these symptoms off like they’re nothing, but they are signals from your body and mind.
 So listen to them.

-But don’t confuse burnout with depression, which has symptoms like fatigue, sadness, or suicidal thoughts.
-If you think you’re depressed, then it’s best to get the appropriate help you need.
-Never feel ashamed of how you’re feeling, you’re human, and it’s natural.
-So, do whatever you need to do to feel better again.
+But don’t confuse burnout with depression, which has symptoms like fatigue or sadness.
+If you think you’re depressed, it’s best to get the appropriate help you need.
+Never feel ashamed of how you’re feeling; you’re human.
+Do what you need to do to feel better again.

 Are you at risk of burnout?

-There are some factors that will put you at risk of burning out, and the following is what to look out for.
+Some factors will put you at risk of burning out, and the following is what to look out for.

 - If you’re working too much and feel pressured to do more

-- You don’t have a choice what or how to do tasks
+- You don’t have a choice how to do tasks

 - If you’re bored with tedious assignments